huggingface/blog/deploy-vertex-ai.md

 # Conclusion

-In this post, you learned how to deploy a Vision Transformer model using the Vertex AI platform using the easy APIs it provides.
+In this post, you learned how to deploy a Vision Transformer model with the Vertex AI platform using the easy APIs it provides.
 You also learned how Vertex AI’s features benefit the model deployment process enabling you to focus on declarative configurations while taking away complex